 It is also worth considering the effect of having a lot of dark colour in a small room or confined space as this may make it appear to be smaller still.

-CASTORS/GLIDES/LEGS etc. Most upholstery is supplied on castors or legs, but sometimes manufacturers like Sherborne also offer the option of glides on certain products which are more practical than castors on solid flooring – this is because the furniture will not 'run away’ when sat on and should not mark the floor.
+Most upholstery is supplied on castors or legs, but sometimes manufacturers like Sherborne also offer the option of glides on all non-legged products which are more practical than castors on solid flooring – this is because the furniture will not 'run away' when sat on and should not mark the floor.
 Some manufacturers do not even offer castors on their upholstery, however, which may cause manoeuvrability problems, particularly if the furniture is heavy.